thriveweb/cordner/content/team/Jarrad-Young.md

 \[Insert links to case study - GCOMM]

 Jarrad leads the structuring, taxation compliance and Self Managed Super Fund services at Cordner Advisory.
-Jarrad is also a long term Director on the board of the flourishing and vibrant Gold Coast Turf Club.
+Jarrad is also a long term Director on the board of the flourishing and vibrant Gold Coast Turf Club.